 The Ministry of Health (MoH) published the Annual Report on Drinking-Water Quality on June 27th 2019.
 The report covers the period July 1st 2017 to June 30th 2018 meaning it’s a year out of date already.
-What it shows it that compliance with the Drinking-water Standards of New Zealand 2008 (DWSNZ) significantly decreased in the 2017-2018 reporting period compared to the previous year.
+What it shows it that compliance with the DWSNZ signficantly decreased in the 2017-2018 reporting period compared to the previous year.
 The MoH have been promoting a positive message with the publication of the report but is this the right message to send to consumers?
 Lets take a closer look at the number of people being supplied with non-compliant water.

-People are being supplied with water that does not comply with the bacteriological requirements of the DWSNZ.
-This is an increase of 176,000 from the previous year. *The figure quoted in the in the annual report (and subsequently in the media) for bacteriological compliance is 97.7% of the population which equates to 88,297 people.
-However the more detailed data breakdown supplied in Tables 4-7 of the report adds up to 322,000 which equates to 91.6% of the population being supplied with compliant water.
+322,000*People are being supplied with water that does not comply with the bacteriological requirements of DWSNZ.
+This is an increase of 176,000 from the previous year. *The of quoted figure in the annual report for compliance is 97.7% of the population which equates to 88,297 people.
+However the more detailed data breakdown supplied in Tables 4-7 adds up to 322,000 which equates to 91.6% of the population being supplied with compliant water.